This page takes you through the process for importing results into Keypas, which is largely the same across each of the key stages.

 There are currently no specific notes relating to EYFSP

-Phonics is unique in that it is routinely undertaken in both year 1 and year 2 (the latter where the pupil fails the year 1 check) and for the purposes of submission schools ideally need to submit a single combined file.
+Phonics is unique in that it is routinely undertaken in both year 1 and year 2 (the latter where the pupil fails to achieve the standard in the year 1 check) and for the purposes of submission schools ideally need to submit a single combined file.

 It remains common that schools will sometimes send separate files for the two year groups.
 If they do, then it is advisable to upload them in the same batch.
 If you upload the file for one year group and don't tick "Retain existing data" then all existing data for that school for both year groups will be overwritten.